The Wow Factor

 Collaboration with Automakers Enhances Autonomous Vehicle Technology

-The Detroit Institute of Ophthalmology, the research arm of Henry Ford Health System’s Department of Ophthalmology, is actively engaged in the autonomous mobility movement, developing medical research and fostering collaboration with the automotive industry.
+The Detroit Institute of Ophthalmology, the research arm of Henry Ford Health’s Department of Ophthalmology, is actively engaged in the autonomous mobility movement, developing medical research and fostering collaboration with the automotive industry.
 Together, experts are exploring the role that technology enabling autonomous mobility plays in health care.
 Understanding this technology will improve highway safety and prevent crashes, increase access to medical appointments for those without transportation, and enable design modifications for vehicles for people with visual impairments.
 Learn More

 Space Station Technology Adapted for Surgery